FROM THE LIONS’ DENS AND THE MOUNTAIN HAUNTS OF LEOPARDS –HERMON

-Hermon’s third Historic Cultural monument is an interesting piece of folk art, the so-called Hermon Car Wall.
+Hermon’s third Historic-Cultural monument is an interesting piece of folk art, the so-called Hermon Car Wall.
 Iowa-born Albert Emmanuel Sederquist moved to Los Angeles in 1926, taking up residence in the Cadillac Hotel.
-He worked for Carmichael Traffic Corporation, the LA Traffic Bureau, and apparently owned six cars.
+He worked for Carmichael Traffic Corporation, the Los Angeles Traffic Bureau, and apparently owned six cars.
 In 1932 he bought a piece of property he called “The Dugout” in Hermon which he used as a campground and to go a little John Muir now and then.
-With the aid of a nephew, he built a rather tall retaining wall out of car parts, bricks takend from the rubble a schoolhouse felled by the Long Beach Earthquake, and regular old cement.
+With the aid of a nephew, he built a rather tall retaining wall out of car parts, bricks taken from the rubble a schoolhouse felled by the Long Beach Earthquake, and regular old concrete.
 The wall was completed in 1941 and Sederquist died in 1959.
 In recent years, gravity seems to have gotten the upper hand but it’s still an interesting site and not entirely dissimilar to Simon Rodia‘s much better known Watts Towers — built during the same period and the only other piece of folk art on the monument list.
-The address given, the intersection of Pullman and Lodge, is not especially helpful because both are only “paper streets” — streets that exist only on maps but that no one got around to actually making happen.
+The address given, “the intersection of Pullman and Lodge,” is not especially helpful because both are only “paper streets” — streets, that is, that exist only on maps but that no one got around to actually making happen.
 Therefore, the easiest way to find the wall is to head up what appears to be a shared driveway stretching uphill and southwest from Terrill Avenue.

 LYONS GAS STATION

 Hermon’s business district, or downtown (if you can call it that), is dominated by Monterey Plaza — a shopping center constructed in the 1960s.
-Monterey Plaza is dominated by Hermon’s only market — Fresco Community Market — which like many markets of its size includes a bakery, kitchen and deli in addition to grocery section.
-The market is also a popular filming location and an ad starring a guy named Josh Duhameland another with those Smothers Brothers-esque hipsters who hawk car insurance — as well as a dozen others — have been shot there.
+Monterey Plaza is dominated by Hermon’s only market — Fresco Community Market — which like many markets of its size includes a bakery, kitchen, and deli in addition to a grocery section.
+The market is also a popular filming location and an ad starring a guy named Josh Duhamel and another with those Smothers Brothers-esque hipsters who hawk car insurance — as well as a dozen others — have been shot there.